 How much do the cars weigh?

 Combined weight of car and driver are not to exceed 200lbs in Stock and 240lbs in Super Stock.
 As the car empty weight is around 65lbs, this means max driver weight in Stock is around 135lbs for Stock and 175lbs for Super.
 Total weight and weight distribution are both very important to the competitiveness of the car.
 As such weights are installed to get each car up to limit – see some added weight designs here.
 It’s also an option to run up to a 15lb differential between front and back wheels.
 At the Build Clinics we have scales to check car weight, weights to loan out, and can provide expert guidance for your set-up.

 What tools will we need to build our car?

 Assembly requires only fairly basic hand tools.
 A cordless driver with a Phillips bit is also very helpful for taking the body shell on and off.
 There is a complete tool list in the Build Plans below.
 While we do have a small set of loaner tools, we ask that you bring your own tool box to the Build Clinic to allow everyone to work more efficiently.
 There are also several more specialized tools used to ensure the car is aligned properly for optimum performance.
 These are available at the Build Clinics.

-Let us know!
+Send us a note!
 We'd love to hear from you.